honkyhank82/Smasher/DEPLOYMENT_CHECKLIST.md

 **On Web App**:
 - [ ] Browser shows "Checking connection..."
-- [ ] Within 60 seconds: "Connected to Railway"
+- [ ] Within 60 seconds: "Connected to Render"
 - [ ] No data loss
 - [ ] Can still use app